-This device also includes a True Random Number Generator (TRNG) compliant with P2 class of AIS-31 standard.
+As randomness is a key stone in many applications, the ST23YR80A features a highly reliable True Random Number Generator (TRNG), compliant with P2 Class of AIS-31 [1] and directly accessible through dedicated registers.

-- In a few words, the ST23YL18A offers a unique combination of high performances and very powerful features for high level security: - Die integrity, - Monitoring of environmental parameters, - Protection mechanisms against faults, - Hardware Security Enhanced DES accelerator, - AIS-31 class P2 compliant True Random Number Generator, - ISO 3309 CRC calculation block, - Memory Protection Unit, - Next Step Cryptography accelerator (NESCRYPT). - The TOE includes in the ST protected ROM a Dedicated Software which provides full test capabilities (operating system for test, called "OST"), not accessible by the Security IC Embedded SoftWare (SICESW), after delivery.
+- In a few words, the ST23YR80A offers a unique combination of high performances and very powerful features for high level security:

+- Die integrity,

+- Monitoring of environmental parameters,

+- Protection mechanisms against faults,

+- Hardware Security Enhanced DES accelerator,

+- AIS-31 class P2 compliant True Random Number Generator,

+- ISO 3309 CRC calculation block,

+- Memory Protection Unit,

+- Next Step Cryptography accelerator (NESCRYPT).

-- In addition, the ROM of the tested samples contains an operating system called "Card Manager" that allows the evaluators to use a set of commands with the I/O, and to load in EEPROM (or in RAM) test softwares. - 20 Figure 1 provides a overview of the ST23YL18A.
+- The TOE includes in the ST protected ROM a Dedicated Software which provides full test capabilities (operating system for test, called "OST"), not accessible by the Security IC Embedded SoftWare (SICESW), after delivery. - In addition, the ROM of the tested samples contains an operating system called "Card Manager" that allows the evaluators to use a set of commands with the I/O, and to load in EEPROM (or in RAM) test softwares. - 22 Figure 1 provides an overview of the ST23YR80A.

 Figure 1.
-ST23YL18A block diagram
+ST23YR80A block diagram